yetone/avante.nvim/README.md

   opts = {
     -- add any opts here
   },
-  -- if you want to download pre-built binary, then pass source=false.
-Make sure to follow instruction above.
+  -- if you want to build from source then do `make BUILD_FROM_SOURCE=true` build = "make",
-  -- Also note that downloading prebuilt binary is a lot faster comparing to compiling from source. build = ":AvanteBuild source=false", dependencies = {
+  -- build = "powershell -ExecutionPolicy Bypass -File Build.ps1" -- for windows
+  dependencies = {
     "stevearc/dressing.nvim",
     "nvim-lua/plenary.nvim",